 The reason I cannot get it out of my head is that it so perfectly encapsulates how God relates to this world.
 For example, think of a simple question: What is the cause of Albus Dumbledore’s death in Harry Potter and the Half-Blood Prince?

+But the most “complete” answer is that VOLDEMORT is the real cause of the trouble.
+Right?
 Well, yes, all of those answers are true, but there is only one answer that is both complete and accurate:

 J.K.
 Rowling killed Albus Dumbledore.